telekom-mms/sectpmctl/README.md

 * Uses and integrates systemd-stub and systemd-boot as bootloader, does not invent a new one
 * Implemented in bash

+Using a splash screen and the TPM + Password option does not work.
+If that happens you can enter the password blind, it will work.

 ## Build and install tpmsbsigntool

 ```